Josete Miranda

-José Antonio Miranda Boacho (born 22 July 1998), known as Josete Miranda or simply Josete, is a professional footballer who plays as a forward for Greek club Niki Volos.
-Born in Spain, he represents the Equatorial Guinea national team.
-He can also operate as a central midfielder.
+José Antonio Miranda Boacho (born 22 July 1998), known as Josete Miranda or simply Josete, is a professional footballer who plays as a forward for Super League Greece 2 club Kalamata.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Club career

 Born in Getafe, Community of Madrid, Josete joined Getafe CF's youth setup in 2012, aged 14, after a stint at Real Madrid.
 In late January 2015 he was called up by manager Pablo Franco to the reserves, being also included on the bench in a 4–3 home win against UD Las Palmas Atlético.

 On 8 February 2015, aged only 16, Josete made his senior debut, coming on as a late substitute in a 2–0 away win against UB Conquense in the Segunda División B championship.

+On 13 August 2024, Josete signed a contract with Iraklis Thessaloniki.

+On 4 July 2025, Miranda signed a two-year contract with Kalamata.

 International career

 A son of an Equatoguinean mother, Josete was called up for Equatorial Guinea national team on 25 March 2015.
 He made his full international debut on the following day, coming on as a second-half substitute in a 0–2 friendly loss against Egypt.
 Josete scored the first goal in a 4–0 victory over South Sudan in 2017 Africa Cup of Nations qualifier.